Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 --
 SELECT * FROM favorites;  (to select all).

+SELECT * FROM people WHERE name LIKE 'Steve C%';

 SELECT COUNT(show_id) FROM genres WHERE genre = 'Comedy';

 SELECT title FROM shows WHERE id IN (SELECT show_id FROM genres WHERE genre = 'Comedy') ORDER BY title LIMIT 10;